‘Halt! Who goes there?’

 ‘No stew or bowls tonight my love.’
 The old man hollered to his deaf wife who was wiping the bar counter with a manky rag.
 She didn’t hear and he muttered under his breath frustrated.

-The traveller followed him in.
+The traveler followed him in.
 He spent his night on a prickly hay mattress with an old sheepskin for company.
 He didn’t know how lucky he was to have made it over the bridge and out alive.

 ‘Halt who goes there?’